 If you desire a low step-through frame with integrated battery, take a look at the pricier Alba Fold X, or if you can live with single-speed gearing and a smaller battery, take a look at the excellent throttle-equipped MiRider.

 If you want a similar spec of machine that's a step up in quality, the Eovolt Afternoon we reviewed recently is worth a look.
 This has got a similar sized battery and lights and has a much nicer finish in many respects - but it is £1,000 more.
 Whilst Decathlon usually beats similar e-bikes hands down when it comes to bang for your buck, the only Btwin e-folder available at the time of writing was the cheaper 500E, which has a smaller battery and no rack.
-On paper, the strongest budget competitor looks to be the very similar and currently discounted Basis Osprey - though not having tested this it's hard to say how it measures up to the Oxford.

 In short, the Oxford continues Dallingridge's tradition of offering practical, well-performing e-bikes that represent value for money.